Primary Navigation Mobile

 Hot hatchbacks are great.
 They’re the Swiss Army knives of the automotive world, offering drivers performance, practicality and acceptable fuel economy – all for a reasonable price.

-If you’re in the market for a new hot hatchback, we’d recommend getting in now before the market dries up completely.
-Thankfully, there are still some excellent options out there.
+So, if you’re in the market for a new hot hatchback, we’d recommend getting in now before the market dries up completely, and start to think about your secondhand options.
+Thankfully, there are still one or two excellent options out there.
 Scroll down to read the complete list of the best small hot hatchbacks on sale today.

-The best hot hatchbacks to buy in 2024
+The best new small hot hatchbacks to buy in 2025

 Pros